ryanwaite28/promise-db/README.md

 ### Usage

-To access it the db wrapper:
+To access the db wrapper, call the `then` method on the db variable:

 ```javascript
 users_db.then(db => { console.log(db); })
 ```

+Since the returned Promise from the IDB call is stored in a variable, it can be used indefinitely to access that db wrapper.

 To get the actual db object: